Bryukh/checkio-articles/brackets.md

     return True
 ```

-As first here we "clear" a text and keep only brackets.
+As the first solution, we have to "clear" extra text and keep only the brackets.
 So a string like "{[(3+1)+2]+}+()" become to "{[()]}()".
-Next we remove all pairs of brackets which are near each other like "()", "[]" or "{}".
+Next we remove all pairs of brackets which are close to each other like "()", "[]" or "{}".
 If for some step we don't remove anything and the string is not an empty, then
 the given text is wrong.
-You can examine this code execution with [Pythontutor - "stackless"][pyt-stackless].
+You can examine this code with [Pythontutor - "stackless"][pyt-stackless].

-And short, less readable and recursive version of this algorithm in
+Here's a short, slightly less readable and recursive version of the algorithm in
 [@coells's](http://www.checkio.org/user/coells/) [solution][coells-first].

 ```python